finalyearProjct/math-visualisation/README.md

 <br/><br/><br/><br/>
 To view the documentation of each code, open the index.html file from the corresponding Documentation_<topic_name> folder. <br/><br/>
 The file is present in the Documentation_<topic_name> -----> \_build -----> html -----> index.html<br/><br/>
-This file will come in the browser and there you can view the documentation.
+This file will open in the browser and there you can view the documentation.